Amelia-was/team-profile-generator/README.md

 A video walkthrough of the app can be viewed [here](https://drive.google.com/file/d/1m37EWMxdWuJBLAVo5Sxwwz6Bf7nSjI_f/view?usp=sharing).

-## Tests
+## Tests'
+Tests were created using [Jest](https://jestjs.io).
 To run unit tests, navigate to the root directory of the app and enter `npm run test` in the command line.

 ## Questions
 For additional questions, contact Amelia:

 GitHub: [amelia-was](https://github.com/amelia-was)

+## Built Using
+- HTML
+- CSS
+- Spectre.css
+- JavaScript
+- Node.js
+- Inquirer
+- Jest.js

 ## License
 Under the MIT license, this material is free to modify and distribute for commercial or private use.
 See [here](https://opensource.org/licenses/MIT) for more details.